State Street Bank & Trust Co. v. Signature Financial Group, Inc.: Mayo and Alice

 The Supreme Court's subsequent decisions in Mayo v.
 Prometheus and Alice v.
 CLS Bank further expanded on Bilski and substantially obliterated State Street.
 These decisions established a two-step inquiry in which, first, the court is to look to whether the claimed invention is directed to an abstract idea or natural principle; if it is, a second step follows in which the court must determine whether the claimed invention implements the abstract idea inventively or instead in a merely routine or conventional manner.
 Unless the implementation or application of the abstract idea embodies an "inventive concept," the claimed invention is patent ineligible.
 (These concepts are explained further in the articles on the Mayo and Alice cases.)
 Under this test the State Street patent would be invalid.

 Alice specifically holds that a generic computer implementation of an abstract idea is patent ineligible.
 In Alice, the Supreme Court held that a software-related invention on an existing business procedure could not be saved from patent ineligibility and be made patent eligible simply by saying, "Do it with a computer."
 Instead, it would be necessary to implement the procedure in an inventive manner.
 This decision appears to have overruled State Street sub silentio, as called for in the eBay dissent.

 Developments after Alice decision

 After the Alice decision, many of the business method patents that had issued as a result of the State Street decision were invalidated.
 One commentator tabulated statistics through June 2015.
 He found that the Federal Circuit held more than 90 percent invalid, while district courts invalidated more than 70 percent.

 In one of these district court decisions, Federal Circuit Judge Bryson, sitting by designation as a district judge, spoke of these business method patents as uninventive and mere "aspirational" recitations of "methods for performing a commonplace business function" without any description of "any novel manner of performing that function" other than saying "do it with a computer":

-In short, such patents, although frequently dressed up in the argot of invention, simply describe a problem, announce purely functional steps that purport to solve the problem, and recite standard computer operations to perform some of those steps.
-The principal flaw in these patents is that they do not contain an "inventive concept" that solves practical problems and ensures that the patent is directed to something "significantly more than" the ineligible abstract idea itself.
-As such, they represent little more than functional descriptions of objectives, rather than inventive solutions.
-In addition, because they describe the claimed methods in functional terms, they preempt any subsequent specific solutions to the problem at issue.